soggycactus/sharechat.dev/README.md

     brew install websocat

+If you want to see try a live version of this server, open a few terminals or grab a few devices (or friends!) and run the following:

+    websocat wss://sharechat.up.railway.app/api/serve/b755ba0e-c18a-4177-ab99-5893b411b5c1

 You can run the full application end-to-end using docker-compose.
 First spin up Redis (used as a queue) and Postgres (used as the storage):

     docker-compose up -d redis postgres